FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiDev.md

-# Romi Development Environment
+# Development Environment
 This section explains the development environment that we'll be using for the programming tutorials.

 ![Development Environment](../../images/Romi/Romi.002.jpeg)

-## Hardware Platform
+## Hardware Platforms
+We'll be using two hardware platforms for our training.
+During training we are likely to make some mistakes so we need a platform that will not cause any damage, for this we will be using the *Romi Robot Kit*.
+After testing things out on the Romi we'll move to the RoboRIO robot that is very similar to the one used in competition.

+### Romi Robot Kit
-Our primary hardware platform is going to be the [Romi Robot Kit for FIRST](https://www.pololu.com/product/4022).
+The [Romi Robot Kit for FIRST](https://www.pololu.com/product/4022).
 The Romi robot is a robot base that can be used by FRC teams preparing for competitions.
 The kit includes an Arduino compatible 32U4 Control Board and a Raspberry Pi together with software that is maintained by WPILib.

 The control board has two H-bridge motor drivers and is designed to connect to the encoders on the motors to allow closed-loop motor control.
 It also includes a 5 volt switching step-down regulator that can supply up to 2 Amps continuously, along with a power switching and distribution circuit.
 A 3-axis accelerometer and gyro enable a Romi 32U4 robot to make inertial measurements, estimate its orientation, and detect external forces.
 Three on-board pushbuttons offer an interface for user input, while indicator LEDs, a buzzer, and a connector for an optional LCD allow the robot to provide feedback.

 When we move onto the Vision section of the tutorials we'll also make use of a Raspberry Pi camera.

+### RoboRIO Robot
+The RobiRIO robot is very similar to that used in competition.

 ## Software Development IDE